LittleRichard/learntocode/python101/001_history_and_intro.md

 practice, practice.
 Watching baseball will teach you how to play, but if you've never swung a bat you probably suck at it.
 Many people enjoy understanding and watching things they're bad at, and that's cool too.
-Just match your effort to your expectations.
+Just match your expectations to your effort.
 - Everyone learns their own way: visuals, examples, office hours, anything is possible, but you have to let your teacher know!